Skip to content

 Know the important dates for our students

-Our Bachelor of Science in Nursing Online program offers multiple start dates to accommodate your working schedule and busy lifestyle.
-Please view the full calendar for information about start dates and deadlines for the Lower-Division Prerequisite and Upper-Division Nursing Courses.
+The Bachelor of Science in Nursing Online program offers multiple start dates to accommodate your professional and personal schedule.
+Please view the full calendar for information about start dates and deadlines for the lower-division prerequisite and upper-division nursing courses.

 Admissions